samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 The source code for the React application and the corresponding Cypress tests are available in [this repository](https://github.com/auth0-blog/cypress-todo-example).
 The `master` branch contains the code needed to start this tutorial and [the `cypress-tests` branch](https://github.com/auth0-blog/cypress-todo-example/tree/cypress-tests) contains the final setup with all Cypress tests.

+{% include tweet_quote.html quote_text="Learn how to use Cypress to write end-to-end tests that help you validate your web application automatically." %}

 ## The Test Pyramid and Importance of E2E tests

 A typical test suite for your application can generally consist of three layers (you could have many more depending on the nature of the application):